-Attachment #1 provides information on claims against the County and incidents received in the second quarter and by what means they are managed.
-In the second quarter of 2022, Haldimand County received 15 claims against the County.
-Over the past 3 years the average annual claims against the County is 41.
-Claims reported year to date represent 63.4% of the average, indicating that claims may be slightly higher in 2022.
-Claims being reported as "Not County Jurisdiction/Other" are informal claims that were received but through an investigation, were determined to be made incorrectly against the County or where the legal responsibility lies with a contractor or third party.
+Attachment #1 provides information on incidents and claims against the County received in the third quarter and by what means they are managed.
+In the third quarter of 2022, Haldimand County received 13 claims against the County.
+Over the past 3 years, the average annual claims against the County is 41.
+Claims reported year to date represent 95.12% of the average, indicating that claims are slightly higher in 2022.
+Claims being reported as "Not County Jurisdiction/Other" are claims that were received, but through an investigation were determined to be made incorrectly against the County, or where the legal responsibility lies with a contractor or third party.